-Aldiss’s new 560-page edition of the book has added his choice of the very best science-fiction short works from the intervening 30 years, bringing the book to 31 stories.
+Aldiss’s new 560-page edition of the book has added his choice from the intervening 30 years, bringing the book up to 31 stories.
 Newly added are works such as the novella “Great Work of Time” by John Crowley (whose Nabokovian Little, Big I still have on my shelves) which concludes the volume.
 Sadly I see that there’s no audiobook version, which I thought there might have been for such a major book from Penguin.

 I discovered Aldiss’s new expanded Penguin Science Fiction Omnibus via a roundabout route.
 I was reading a short interview with the curator of the London Barbican’s excellent new major exhibition on the history of science fiction (on until September 2017), and read that…

 Gyger said his favourite science fiction book was John Crowley’s novella “Great Work of Time”, explaining: “Crowley did a lot of Science Fiction, and still does, and his Great Work of Time is a very small novel about time-travel, and is very nostalgic and very powerful about people trying to kind of perpetuate the British Empire forever.”